Setting up a sole proprietorship

 Entrepreneur within the meaning of the UStG

-EÜR or balance-sheet accounting
+EÜR or balance sheet accounting

 Important tax topics

-Purchases must be classified correctly for tax purposes: immediate deduction, low-value assets, pool depreciation, depreciation or, where applicable, section 7g EStG.
+Acquisitions must be classified correctly for tax purposes: immediate deduction, low-value assets, pool depreciation, depreciation or, where applicable, section 7g EStG.

 Withdrawals are not business expenses.
 Cash withdrawals generally do not reduce taxable profit.